 Student Disability Services, (SDS), offers services to students who are currently enrolled and attending New College of Florida, (NCF).
 Eligibility for reasonable accommodations under this program requires that the physical or mental impairment currently and substantially limits one or more major life activities.
 Students may request services by completing the SDS Registration Form, and providing documentation of their disability in accordance with the Disability Documentation Requirements.

-Students seeking to continue accommodations are also required to meet with the SDS Director at the beginning of each semester to renew registration and plan classroom accommodations for their new classes.
+Students seeking to continue accommodations are also required to meet with student disability services at the beginning of each semester to renew registration and plan classroom accommodations for their new classes.
 Students are expected to participate in the development of reasonable accommodations for their classes and are responsible for meeting with their faculty at the beginning of each semester, to plan for the implementation of the accommodations that have been approved for that class.
-The Director of SDS is available to assist and act as an advocate for the student as needed in this process.
+The office of SDS is available to assist and act as an advocate for the student as needed in this process.

 SDS will provide notification to appropriate faculty, advisors and staff.
 Recommended accommodations are effective from the date of approval, apply only to the current school term and are not retroactive.
 Participation by the student is voluntary and services can be ended upon request by the student.

 Disability Documentation Requirements

 In order to provide reasonable and appropriate accommodations to those students who have disabilities, Student Disability Services, (SDS), requires documentation that shows the current disability and its impact on a major life activity.
 The documentation the student provides to SDS should include the following information.
 SDS will make the final decision as to whether reasonable and appropriate accommodations are needed and can be provided to the student.
 Please send or bring documentation in person to your scheduled registration interview at Student Disability Services.